-- Knowingly making a false report against a staff member that is later determined to be unsubstantiated at the conclusion of any investigation initiated as a result of the report - Engaging in assault not involving bodily injury, which is defined as intentionally or knowingly causing physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative (Section 22.01 (a)(3), Penal Code) - Participation in an illegal organization such as a fraternity, sorority, secret society, gang, cult, or other criminal combination prohibited by law that is defined as an organization composed at least in part of students and that seeks to perpetuate itself by recruiting members from the students enrolled in school on the basis of the decision of its membership rather than on the free choice of a student in the school who is qualified by the rules of the school to fill the special aims of the organization (Section 37.121, Texas Education Code).
-Participation includes indirect participation such as recruiting and indirect guidance or leadership of the activities of gangs, cults, secret societies, and fraternities and sororities. - Repeated possession of ammunition or bullets - Possession of BB guns, pellet guns, or air rifles - Possession of electric stun guns or other protective devices designed to administer an electric shock - Discharging or spraying mace or pepper spray, which results in a school disturbance. - Possession of replicas of guns that are sufficiently similar in appearance to a real gun such that, if pointed at or shown to another person, a reasonable person may believe the student to be in possession of a firearm - Possession of drug paraphernalia - Use of computers or any other means to access and to tamper with HISD records, to include grade books or any other public school records or any other records of a school-related activity maintained by HISD (Sec.
-37.10, Penal Code) - "Hacking" or breach of computer security or unauthorized access to HISD computer systems that results in loss or damage in an amount greater than \$1,500.
+- Knowingly making a false report against a staff member that is later determined to be unsubstantiated at the conclusion of any investigation initiated as a result of the report. - Engaging in assault not involving bodily injury, which is defined as intentionally or knowingly causing physical contact with another, when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative (Section 22.01 (a)(3), Penal Code). - Participation in an illegal organization such as a fraternity, sorority, secret society, gang, cult, or other criminal combination prohibited by law that is defined as an organization composed at least in part of students and that seeks to perpetuate itself by recruiting members from the students enrolled in school on the basis of the decision of its membership rather than on the free choice of a student in the school who is qualified by the rules of the school to fill the special aims of the organization (Section 37.121, Texas Education Code).
+Participation includes indirect participation, such as recruiting and indirect guidance or leadership of the activities of gangs, cults, secret societies, and fraternities and sororities.

+- Possessing a knife, which includes a switchblade knife, razor blades, utility knives, X-ACTO knives, or other objects that are designed to cut and that are reasonably determined under the circumstances to have been possessed by the student for use as a weapon. - Repeated possession of ammunition or bullets. - Possession of BB guns, pellet guns, or air rifles. - Possession of electric stun guns or other protective devices designed to administer an electric shock. - Discharging or spraying mace or pepper spray, which results in a school disturbance. - Possession of replicas of guns that are sufficiently similar in appearance to a real gun such that, if pointed at or shown to another person, a reasonable person may believe the student to be in possession of a firearm. - Possession of drug paraphernalia. - Use of computers or any other means to access and tamper with HISD records, which includes grade books or any other public school records or any other records of a school-related activity maintained by HISD (Sec.
+37.10, Penal Code). - "Hacking" or breach of computer security or unauthorized access to HISD computer systems that results in loss or damage in an amount greater than \$1,500.
 A finding that the student accessed an HISD computer system constitutes a finding that the conduct occurred on school property or at a school-sponsored or school-related activity (Sections 33.02 and 33.03, Penal Code).